KaeLL/w5100_esp32/README.md

 ## Port of the WIZnet W5100 chip to ESP32's esp-idf.

-The repo structure is modeled after the standard esp32 app component, making it plug n' play for your project, with the exception that particular details about your board design have to be changed on menuconfig or even ported/developed from scratch.

-This is incomplete, and some initialization boilerplate must be provided.
+This is incomplete, and some initialization boilerplate and lower-level layer of the driver must be provided.
 The ESP32_W5100 superproject is provided as a baseline.

-By default, my board design is assumed.
-This is reflected on GPIO's used, manual control of the
-SPI_EN pin, and the use of polling instead of interrupts for Slave -> Master communication.

 Roadmap:
 - Done: